croz-ltd/nrich/nrich-excel/README.md

 `TypeDataFormat` is reponsible for resolving a list of `TypeDataFormat` instances that decide with what format a specific class will be written to excel.
 It accepts a list of formats for value conversion (`dateFormat`, `dateTimeFormat`, `integerNumberFormat`, `decimalNumberFormat`), option should dates be written with time component or not
 (`writeDateWithTime`) and a list of formats that will override defaults for specific class (for example if `Instant` should be written in different format than `Date`)

-`ExcelExportGeneratorFactory` is responsible for creating and writing data to actual reports.
-Default implementation is `PoiExcelExportGeneratorFactory` that uses Apache POI library for writing data.
+`ExcelReportGeneratorFactory` is responsible for creating and writing data to actual reports.
+Default implementation is `PoiExcelReportGeneratorFactory` that uses Apache POI library for writing data.

-`ExcelExportService` is the interface for users to use when creating reports.
+`ExcelReportService` is the interface for users to use when creating reports.

 ## Usage

-To be able to create reports users should inject `ExcelExportService` and call `File createExcelReport(CreateExcelReportRequest request)` method.
+To be able to create reports users should inject `ExcelReportService` and call `File createExcelReport(CreateExcelReportRequest request)` method.

-Method accepts argument of type `CreateExcelReportRequest` when processing report `ExcelExportService` will then call `Object[][] resolveMultiRowData(int start, int limit)` method from `MultiRowDataProvider` until it returns and empty result starting from zero and incrementing start by batch size.
+Method accepts argument of type `CreateExcelReportRequest` when processing report `ExcelReportService` will then call `Object[][] resolveMultiRowData(int start, int limit)` method from `MultiRowDataProvider` until it returns and empty result starting from zero and incrementing start by batch size.

 `MultiRowDataProvider` is responsible for resolving data.
 It can do so by for example invoking directly repository methods.